ItsLanceS/WU-P-A-FRAMS/README.md

 ## License

-This project is for academic and local development use.
-Add a license file if you plan to publish or distribute it.
+This project was developed for academic purposes and is shared as part of my portfolio.
+All rights are reserved unless written permission is granted by the author.